Agriculture

 Additionally, treat the soil with 1.5% Quinolphos or 2% Methyl Parathion dust at the rate of 20 – 25 kg/ hectare.
 This will help control termite and white aunt.

-• Sowing method: In India both the line sowing and broadcasting method is followed.
+• Sowing Method: In India both the line sowing and broadcasting method is followed.
 However, line sowing is advisable as it allows easy inter-cultural operations.
 Thus, the recommended line spacing and plant spacing for maximum yield is 25 – 30 cm and 10 – 15 cm, respectively.

-• Sowing time: It is dependent upon the day time temperature.
+• Sowing Time: It is dependent upon the daytime temperature.
 Sow the coriander seeds when the temperature is below 25° C. If you are growing coriander for leaf purposes then you can do it throughout the year except spring season, when the temperature is too high.

-• Seed rate: It should be in the 10 -12 kg/hectare range for irrigated corianders and in the 15 – 20 kg/ hectare range for rainfed corianders.
+• Seed Rate: It should be in the 10 -12 kg/hectare range for irrigated corianders and in the 15 – 20 kg/ hectare range for rainfed corianders.
 However, seed rate is influenced also by the seed size, varieties and growth habit.

-• Seed treatment & inoculation: Treat the coriander seeds with Captan or Bavisting or Thirum @ 2 gram per kg seed, or with Trichoderma @ 4 – 6 gram per kg seed.
+• Seed Treatment & Inoculation: Treat the coriander seeds with Captan or Bavisting or Thirum @ 2 gram per kg seed, or with Trichoderma @ 4 – 6 gram per kg seed.
 Also, inoculate the seed with Phosphate Solublising Bacteria and Azotobactor.
 These will help protect the coriander crop from seed borne diseases.

-Fertilizers & Manures Application in Coriander Farms
+Fertilizers & Manures Application

-Fertilizers and manures shall be mixed with top soil 3 weeks before sowing in following manner:
+Fertilizers and manures shall be mixed with topsoil 3 weeks before sowing in following manner:

 • Farmyard Manure (FYM): 10 – 15 tonnes per hectare